Sunny-7° / 7° CDetails & further outlook

 A snow guarantee and ideal cross-country skiing conditions for professional athletes and amateur sports enthusiasts, thanks to snow farming

 Located on a mountain plateau 1,200 metres above sea level, the Olympiaregion Seefeld with its Nordic Competence Center offers ideal training conditions for athletes in the Nordic disciplines: around 245 km of immaculately groomed, award-winning trails – one of the most modern biathlon centres in Europe, two new ski jumps and a roller-ski circuit for summertime training.
 Following the Winter Olympics of 1964 and 1976, and the 1st Youth Winter Olympic Games in 2012, the region’s reputation as a Nordic sports resort has consistently gone from strength to strength.
 And, for many years now, the region has served as a meeting point for preparations for the winter sport season.
-Following the success of 1985, Seefeld has, once again, been chosen to host the 2019 Nordic World Championships.
+Following the success of 1985, Seefeld was again chosen to host the Nordic World Championships, this time in 2019.